 - Bread flour or strong flour – It is intended for serious bread bakers and is always made from hard wheat that has a very high protein content, ranging from 10% to 13%.
 It is excellent for yeast bread baking.
-The extra gluten creates a strong and elastic dough, which traps more gas from the recipe’s yeast and yields a lighter, higher loaf.
+The extra gluten creates a strong and elastic dough.
+It traps more gas from the recipe's yeast and yields a lighter, higher loaf.

 - Cake flour- a finely milled white flour made from soft wheat that has a very low protein content, ranging from 8% to 10%, making it suitable for light, soft-textured cakes, and Other flours with higher protein content are unsuitable because they would make the cakes tough in texture.

 - Pastry flour or cookie flour or cracker flour - contains slightly higher protein content than cake flour but lower than all-purpose flour, ranging from 9% to 10%.
 It is suitable for pie pastry, tarts, cookies, muffins, biscuits, and other quick bread.